 This book interrogates contemporary processes of neoliberal urban renewal in the Global South by studying the model of chawl redevelopment in Mumbai, India.

-The model of chawl-redevelopment is used to address questions surrounding contemporary urban renewal.
+The model of chawl redevelopment is used to address questions surrounding contemporary urban renewal.
 Focusing on attempts to redevelop Mumbai´s central middle-class neighbourhoods, popularly known as Girgaum, into a modern downtown of a global metropolis, the author sheds light on the impact this development model has on the everyday lives of people inhabiting transformed urban environments.
 He examines, from an ethnographic perspective, apparently contradictory intentions of planners, investors, residents, activists and politicians.
-Combination of detailed and vivid ethnographic accounts with incisive theoretical arguments, the book shows that the highly contested and controversial approach of chawl-redevelopment serves as an example of the manifold ideological tendencies in India today, and how they combine, clash and continuously shape each other in surprising and unpredictable ways.
+A combination of detailed and vivid ethnographic accounts and incisive theoretical arguments, the book shows that the highly contested and controversial approach of chawl redevelopment serves as an example of the manifold ideological tendencies in India today, and how they combine, clash and continuously shape each other in surprising and unpredictable ways.

 3. The promise and the burden of the law

 4. Living in a climate of suspicion